Nadil-Dulnidu/roadmate-server/README.md

 * **Automatic Caching:** RTK Query automatically caches data and only refetches when required, which improves performance by reducing redundant API calls, especially when displaying static hotel information or previously searched results.
 * **Optimized for Redux**: As part of the Redux Toolkit, RTK Query integrates seamlessly with Redux, providing a structured and powerful way to handle server-side data fetching while maintaining consistent application state.
 * **Error Handling & Retries:** RTK Query comes with built-in error handling and retry logic for failed API calls, ensuring a more resilient user experience, especially during peak times or unstable network conditions.

-#### Why ShadCN for UI?

-* **Modern, Customizable Components:** ShadCN UI provides a collection of unstyled and customizable components built on top of Radix UI, giving developers full control over styling while maintaining accessibility and consistency.
-* **Consistent Design System:** The library promotes a unified design approach using Tailwind CSS, ensuring your UI elements follow a predictable and maintainable visual pattern across the entire application.
-* **Highly Accessible:** All components follow accessible design standards (ARIA-compliant), which is essential for building inclusive applications such as user-facing booking systems.
-* **Developer-Friendly:** ShadCN UI allows developers to copy components directly into their codebase, enabling full flexibility to modify and extend components without depending on an external library’s versioning constraints.
-* **Rich Component Collection:** From buttons, dialogs, dropdowns, and navigation menus to complex UI patterns, ShadCN UI offers a wide range of well-structured, production-ready components ideal for building a polished frontend experience.
-* **Perfect Fit for React + Tailwind Apps:** Since it fully embraces Tailwind CSS, ShadCN UI integrates seamlessly with modern React applications, ensuring rapid development while preserving design quality.

 #### Backend - Spring Boot